Last update

 The Directorate ensures the coordination of negotiations of international agreements with third countries, in support of the competent ministries, in the fields of aviation, social security, investment protection and promotion, and the avoidance of double taxation.

-The Directorate coordinates bilateral cross-border issues in close consultation with the Department of the Greater Region of the Ministry of Family Affairs, Solidarity, Living Together and Reception of Refugees, which is responsible for institutionalized multilateral cooperation within the Greater Region.
-In this capacity, the Director for European Affairs and International Economic Relations chairs the Inter-ministerial Coordination Committee for Cross-Border Cooperation (CICT), which organises the consultation with the ministries whose competences and resources will be particularly invested in projects that are envisaged in the context of the neighbourhood diplomacy.
-The Committee serves as an internal forum for the regular exchange of views between ministerial departments and constitutes the reference governance instrument at the inter-ministerial level for developing a coherent cross-border cooperation policy.
+As such, the Directorate of European Affairs and International Economic Relations chairs the Interministerial Coordination Committee for Cross-Border Cooperation (CICT), which organises consultation between ministries whose responsibilities and resources are particularly involved in major projects and events within the framework of neighbourhood diplomacy.
+The Committee serves as a forum for regular exchanges between ministerial departments and acts as the key reference governance instrument at interministerial level for developing a coherent cross-border cooperation policy.

-- With Belgium, the Convention establishing the Belgium-Luxembourg Economic Union (UEBL) was concluded on 25 July 1921.
-On 23 May 1935, the Convention was supplemented by three other conventions, which were themselves modified in 1963: (a) the convention on financial and monetary matters; (b) the convention establishing a common regime for the regulation of imports, exports, and transit; c) the convention establishing a special revenue community concerning excise duties on alcohol.
-In 1963, the provisions of the UEBL were revised to take into account the entry into force of the EEC and Benelux.
-The UEBL Convention was amended in Brussels on 18 December 2002, allowing Luxembourg and Belgium to extend their collaboration beyond purely economic and monetary areas.
-The renewed Convention thus provides the necessary framework for enhanced political and administrative cooperation, particularly in the areas of customs and excise, justice, citizen security, and health.
+Regarding Belgium, the Convention establishing the Belgo-Luxembourg Economic Union (UEBL) was concluded on 25 July 1921.
+In 1963, the provisions of the UEBL were revised to take into account the entry into force of the E.E.C. and Benelux.
+The UEBL Convention was amended in 2002, allowing Luxembourg and Belgium to extend their cooperation beyond the economic and monetary fields.
+The renewed Convention thus provides the necessary framework for enhanced political and administrative cooperation, particularly in the fields of customs and excise, justice, public safety and health.

-- One of the main operational mechanisms of the UEBL is the Belgo-Luxembourg Administrative Commission (CABL), which monitors files and prepares meetings at the ministerial level.
-The CABL, which generally meets twice a year, is the main operational mechanism of the UEBL and ensures collaboration between the two administrations.
-The CABL is also involved in preparing the so-called "Gäichel” bilateral meetings, during which the Belgian and Luxembourg governments organise a joint council of ministers bringing together ministers active in bilateral or international cooperation.
+One of the main operational mechanisms of the UEBL is the Belgian-Luxembourg Administrative Commission (CABL), which ensures the monitoring of files and prepares ministerial level meetings.
+The CABL facilitates collaboration between the two administrations and is also involved in the organization of the so-called “Gäichel” bilateral meetings, during which the Belgian and Luxembourgish governments consult on bilateral and international cooperation.

 Benelux